satejsoman/realignment-feasibility-pipeline/README.md

 However, in-memory or on-disk file flattening approaches do not lend themselves to analysis because queries on subsets of the data are expensive.

-The solution is to us a geospatial database for several reasons.
+The ideal solution is to use a geospatial database for several reasons.

 1. Geospatial databases offer a common data storage format for data in heterogenous and incompatible formats.